Moderating Live Video Interviews

 Click here for a more detailed look at posting prepared content.

-7. Backroom Chat tab: Click on the Backroom Chat tab to toggle between the Front room chat and the backroom chat.
+7. Backroom Chat tab: Click on the Backroom Chat tab to toggle between the front room chat and the backroom chat.
 The front room is visible to everyone in the meeting including the participant while the backroom is only visible to administrators.
 If you receive a message within a tab that you do not currently have open, a number will appear on that tab to indicate the number of new messages you have not viewed yet.

 You can read our Live Video Interview Backroom article for more information on the backroom of Live Video Interviews!

-10. The Exit Activity button can be used to exit or end the meeting.
+11. The Exit Activity button can be used to exit or end the meeting.
 Exiting the meeting will impact you only, as the meeting will continue to run in your absence and you can rejoin as needed.
 If you choose to end the meeting, it cannot be resumed.